antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 }
 ```

+If you want to ack messages manually then set `DisableAutoAck` property to `true`.
 For more information about `appsettings.json` and manual configuration features, see [rabbit-configuration](./docs/rabbit-configuration.md) and [exchange-configuration](./docs/exchange-configuration.md) documentation files.

 ## Batch message handlers

 There are also a feature that you can use in case of necessity of handling messages in batches.
-First of all you have to create a class that inherits a `BaseBatchMessageHandler` class.
+First you have to create a class that inherits a `BaseBatchMessageHandler` class.
 You have to set up values for `QueueName` and `PrefetchCount` properties.
 These values are responsible for the queue that will be read by the message handler, and the size of batches of messages.

 ```c#